mrolle45/scopetools/scopetools/scopes.md

 - **`scope._cleanup()`**
     Called implicitly at the end of `glob.build()` for any GlobalScope `glob`.
     Then called recursively for all nested scopes in the tree.
-    * Any variable with a Seen or Closure context is resolved to either Closure or Global, using the [scope.binding](#scope.binding)`(variable)` method (detailed below).
+    * Any variable with a Seen or NLOCDECL context is resolved to either Free or Global, using the [scope.binding](#scope.binding)`(variable)` method (detailed below).
 In the case of Closure, it will raise a SyntaxError if the binding scope is not found.

     * Call `child._cleanup()` recursively for each child scope.
 ## Post-build Methods